32 Healthy Costco Snacks for Kids

 These typically need a protein and something fresh – cheese, peanut butter, meat stick, nuts, etc.

-- Harvest Snaps Pea Crisps: We’ve loved these pea crisps for years and years!
-The kids love the flavor, and I love that they are made with peas and have decent nutrition for a snack (they contain more than just calories!).
+• Harvest Snaps Pea Crisps: We’ve loved these for years.
+The kids love the flavor, and I love that they’re made with peas and actually have some nutrition beyond just calories.

-- Gimme Seaweed Snacks: Seaweed snacks don’t offer much nutrition, but they do have a great flavor, and my kids are obsessed.
+• Seaweed Snacks: Not a nutrition powerhouse, but they have great flavor, and my kids are obsessed.

 🥩 Protein-Packed Snacks